OmBhandwaldar/Inventory-And-Event-Management/README.md

     To showcase event track to admin and users

 ### Features
-  Real-Time Inventory Tracking: Employees can check availability of event-related materials and make requests in real-time, ensuring quick procurement and efficient planning.
+  * Real-Time Inventory Tracking: Employees can check availability of event-related materials and make requests in real-time, ensuring quick procurement and efficient planning.
+  * Inventory Management: Manage inventory such as event materials, marketing supplies, and stationeries.
+Track requests from various departments and keep stock levels updated.
+  * Event and Resource Booking: Allow staff and departments to request the booking of venues (halls, classrooms, labs) for events or lectures.
+The system should handle approvals and scheduling conflicts automatically
+  * Report Generation: Generate reports on inventory consumption, branch-wise and employee-wise, and provide an overview of resource utilization for events and activities

 ### Tech Stack